shyamgupta196/TelegramToolkit/README.md

   - *my_message_chain.csv* the CSV file containing information about the *source message id*, *source channel id*, *destination message id*, *destination channel id*, *time*, and *message text*.

+  - *entity_frequency.json* an example file of entity frequency computed on the whole sample data.
+Only entities with a frequency of at least 100 appear in the file.

+  - *entity_frequency_channels.jsonl* an example output file of entity frequency over channels.
+Only entities that appear at least 100 times in a single channel appear in the file.

 ### Limitation